Fresh Easy Salsa (with Canned Tomatoes)

 How to Enjoy Canned Tomato Salsa

-Salsa with canned tomatoes is going to serve you well for a multitude of salsa-enjoying opportunities, from scooping up with chips, to flavoring other dips, to drizzling over tacos and nachos and enchiladas to so much more!
+Salsa with canned tomatoes is going to serve you well for a multitude of salsa-enjoying opportunities, from scooping up with chips, to flavoring other dips, to drizzling over tacos, nachos, and enchiladas, to Spanish rice and refried beans, to so much more!

 It's delicious for Taco Tuesday or Cinco de Mayo or any darn day of the week/month/year.